cel2931/foodTracker/README.md

 ## Description

-`fancyLaunch` is a Swift project that was created to practice 3D touch handling and the swift syntax itself.
+`foodTracker` is a Swift project that was created to practice 3D touch handling and the swift syntax itself.

 This app main aim is to provide the user with an option to store his/hers favorite meals, so:
 - It allows loading an image per meal, from the phone library.